LucasBN/Complex-Logarithms/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need these python modules to be able to run the project.

 ```
 matplotlib - pip install matplotlib